LACAS SIXTH UNDERGRADUATE CONFERENCE

 LACAS Conference Submissions Form

 We welcome submissions on all topics related to Latin America, the Caribbean, and people of Latin American and Caribbean diasporas.
 We particularly welcome projects that students have undertaken as part of their capstone seminars, advanced coursework, or theses.
 We welcome works-in-progress and finished projects.
-For 2022 we strongly encourage in-person presentations but we will also accommodate some virtual presentations.
+Presenters are encouraged to explore this year’s theme, but we welcome submissions on all topics related to Latin America, the Caribbean, and people of the Latin American and Caribbean diasporas in any subject area.

-The conference encourages students to think of yourselves as active producers of knowledge about the past and present, out of which we generate alternatives for the future.
-Research can resist, interrogate, and empower.
+This conference encourages students to think of yourselves as active producers of knowledge about the past and present, out of which we generate alternatives for the future.
 We take what we learn in our research, classes, and personal experiences to think deeply and creatively about important questions facing us today.

 Questions?